zeel01/MonsterBlocks/readme.md

 ![Block Secrets](examples/inline-secrets.png)

 We lose the clear indication of what is or isn't a secret, but it looks more like a statblock.
-Of course, in this case, that text is repetative.
+Of course, in this case, that text is repetitive.
 We can either hide the generated text that we don't need:

 ![Block Secrets](examples/inline-secrets-only.png)